m e n u

 It was in the middle of the summer: hot like hell and pollen all over the place, I not only swam in my own sweat, my nose was a river, my eyes a waterfall.
 To be precise: I had the worst disease since Eve smelled the blossoms of that silly old apple tree: hay fever.

-No use fretting though, I needed this credit, not next week or tomorrow: now.
+now.
 So I put on my best clothes, crammed my little dog on the blanket in her basket, became aware that every single tissue laying around was too moist to be used again and stowed a roll of toilet paper and the documents I needed for the credit under the blanket.

-I know, I know: important documents belong in an important looking black briefcase and not in a dog's basket, ooooookay!
+know: important documents belong in an important looking black briefcase and not in a dog's basket, ooooookay!
 The hot weather, the pollen, my head and the rest seemed to have increased my snottiness: I simply did not care.
 I had this one intention on my mind and wanted to get over with it, fast and straight.
 So what?

 To start with the silly bank was full of silly people, but fully air-conditioned too, thank God: no fresh pollen for my poor nose!
 Where did all those people come from, were they all after a credit too - or was it the two huge fans blowing from each side?
 If it made them happy...